ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 # FAQs for Citrix Netscaler VPX
 {: #faqs-for-citrix-netscaler-vpx}

-The frequently asked questions in this topic will help you when working with the {{site.data.keyword.vpx_full}}.
+These frequently asked questions help you when working with the {{site.data.keyword.vpx_full}}.
 {: shortdesc}

 ## What is {{site.data.keyword.vpx_full}}?